Godhart/yaml4hdelk/README.md

 * Schematic as a code
 * YAML (is better for humans than JSON in an original tool)
 * Schematics could be organized into multiple files and then used
-  * as separate units
+  * as nested units
-  * as a part of another schematic
+  * as a part of another schematic (expanded in place)
-* Multiple files allows code reuse and making complex schematics simple
+* Multiple files allows code reuse and makes complex schematics simple
 * Regexes for simplified multipoint connections description such as CLOCK, RESET, CE etc.
 * Control view of schematic